agsb/milliForth-RiscV/README.md

     if the compilation is interrupted, STATE and LATEST keeps untouched, but some junk was placed and stays into dictionary.

+## Dismiss hack

+When the compilation of a word break, the LATEST are keepd in order but HERE was advanced with references of words compiled, that junk stays lost in heap.

+With the dismiss hack, the HERE returns to previous value before start the last compilation.

 ## internals